 4) Spaying results in a cleaner female dog and home – Because female dogs pass bloody fluid for about ten days, twice a year, as a part of their estrous cycle, constant care must be taken to avoid carpet stains in homes with such animals.
 Spaying your dog eliminates this problem.

-5) You are helping to alleviate the dog and cat overpopulation problem – Each year, millions of unwanted dogs and cats are euthanized (killed) at shelters across the country.
-Although pet behavioral problems are the main reasons animals are given to shelters, many orphans are the result of accidental breeding by free-roaming, unaltered pets.
-The more pets spayed or neutered, the fewer dogs and cats will have to be destroyed.
+5) You are helping to alleviate the dog and cat overpopulation problem – Each year, millions of unwanted dogs and cats are abandoned at shelters across the country.
+Although pet behavioral problems are among some of the reasons animals are given to shelters, many orphans are the result of accidental breeding by free-roaming, unaltered pets.
+The more pets are spayed or neutered, the more we can control animal overpopulation.

-Above information adapted from “Should You Spay/Neuter Your Pet?” by Alpo Pet foods.
+The information above is adapted from “Should You Spay/Neuter Your Pet?” by Alpo Pet Foods/Nestles.